This article is written by Nisha kiran, BA-LLB, 2022, PRESIDENCY UNIVERSITY,BANGALORE during her internship at LeDroit India.

 Key Reforms: Decriminalization under Companies (Amendment) Acts 2019 and 2020

-Many decriminalization measures were introduced in two phases: first in the Companies (Amendment) Act, 2019 and then more extensively by the Companies (Amendment) Act, 2020.
+Many decriminalization measures were introduced in two phases: first in the https://indiankanoon.org/doc/257409/Companies (Amendment) Act, 2019 and then more extensively by the Companies (Amendment) Act, 2020.
 These amendments were driven by expert penal ’ recommendations.
 In 2018, the Ministry of Corporate Affairs (MCA) set up a panel chaired by Mr. Injeti Srinivas to review offences under the Act and suggest which could be decriminalized.
 The panel (Company Law Committee, or CLC) identified dozens of minor and technical offences suitable for reclassification as civil infractions.
 Acting on these recommendations, the 2019 Amendment Act re-categorized 16 sections from criminal offences to civil penalties This was only the start; a second Company Law Committee in 2019 examined 66 remaining compoundable offences and recommended a sweeping decriminalization affecting 46 provisions.
 The result was the Companies (Amendment) Act, 2020, which implemented most of these recommendations.

 Key aspects of the 2019 and 2020 amendments include:

 - In-house Adjudication Mechanism (IAM): Sixteen minor offences were shifted from the courts to an in-house adjudication framework via the 2019 amendment.
 Under Section 454 of the Act, central government-appointed officers (not below ROC rank) can now adjudicate and levy penalties for designated defaults.
 The 2020 Act expanded this by moving 23 more offences to the IAM system.
-For example, failure to register a share transfer (Section 56) or not maintaining a register of members (Section 88), which earlier could attract fines or imprisonment, are now subject to monetary penalties imposed by the Registrar of Companies (ROC) without a court trial.
-The adjudication process is largely electronic, enabling companies to communicate with the officer and rectify defaults remotely, saving time and resources.
+For example, authorities now impose monetary penalties through the Registrar of Companies (ROC) for failing to register a share transfer (Section 56) or for not maintaining a register of members (Section 88), instead of pursuing fines or imprisonment through a court trial.The adjudication process is largely electronic, enabling companies to communicate with the officer and rectify defaults remotely, saving time and resources.

-- Removal or Reduction of Imprisonment: The amendments removed incarceration as a punishment for many offences that were deemed not to involve fraud or public injury.
+- The amendments remove incarceration as a punishment for many offences that authorities deem not to involve fraud or cause public harm.
 The CLC classified offences by severity and determined that those involving subjective judgment but not serious wrongdoing should be punishable with fine only (no jail).
 Accordingly, the 2020 Act eliminated imprisonment for 11 offences and limited punishment to fines.
 For instance, contraventions of certain corporate governance norms or failure to file resolutions now incur only fines (or penalties) instead of potential imprisonmentt.
-Even where fines remain, the quantum was often reduced to make penalties more proportionate.

-- Alternative Sanctions Framework: In a few cases (5 instances as per CLC), offences were neither decriminalized nor left as-is, but shifted to alternative frameworks.
-One cited example is that violations of NCLT orders would be handled via the NCLT’s contempt jurisdiction rather than treating them as criminal offences under the Companies Act.
-This ensures a more fitting response to specific non-compliances without overburdening criminal courts.
+- Alternative Sanctions Framework: In a few cases (five instances, as noted by the CLC), lawmakers neither decriminalized nor retained the offences in their original form but instead shifted them to alternative framework.
+For example, authorities now handle violations of NCLT orders under the NCLT’s contempt jurisdiction instead of treating them as criminal offences under the Companies Act.

 These reforms collectively decriminalized or diluted punishment for over 60 offences (16 in 2019, ~46 in 2020), marking a substantial shift in the enforcement philosophy of company law.
 Minor violations (like late filing of annual return, missing a deadline for financial statement submission, not updating certain registers, etc.) no longer make company officials potential “criminals”.
 Instead, such lapses result in civil penalties adjudicated summarily by the ROC, often resolved by paying a prescribed amount.
 This reduces mens rea considerations and procedural complexities – as the Supreme Court observed in Director of Enforcement v.
 MCTM Corporation, penalties under regulatory laws impose liability for “blameworthy conduct” without requiring proof of guilty intent.